Understanding Binge Drinking

 Binge drinking is the most common form of excessive alcohol use in the United States.
-In fact, one in six U.S. adults admits to binge drinking at least once a week.
-Binge drinking has other consequences as well, like being costly, and sometimes even deadly.
+In fact, one in six U.S. adults admits to excessive drinking at least once a week.
+Chronic drinking has other consequences as well, like being costly, and sometimes even deadly.

-The National Institute for Alcohol Abuse considers binge drinking when you bring your blood alcohol level up to the legal limit to drive.
+The National Institute for Alcohol Abuse defines binge drinking as reaching the legal limit for driving with your blood alcohol level.
 That typically means four drinks for women or five drinks for men in less than 2 hours.

 How Many Ounces Are in a “Drink”?